invainn/cs446/README.md

 ### Description
 ---
-This is the main project developed in CS 446 - Operating Systems.
+* This is the main project developed in CS 446 - Operating Systems.

 ### TO-DO
 ---
-Flesh out error handling and documentation
+* More documentation and error handling

+* Really really need to refactor